 - Consider extending the anticoagulant beyond three months for patients with unprovoked proximal DVT if their risk of VTE recurrence is high and there is no additional risk of major bleeding.

 - Consider catheter-directed thrombolytic therapy for patients with symptomatic iliofemoral DVT who have symptoms of less than 14 days in duration, good functional status, a life expectancy of one year or more and a low risk of bleeding.

 - Provide patients who are having anticoagulation treatment with an 'anticoagulant information booklet' and an 'anticoagulant alert card' and advise them to carry the 'anticoagulant alert card' at all times.

-- Offer temporary inferior vena caval filters to patients with proximal DVT or PE who cannot have anticoagulation treatment; remove the inferior vena caval filter when the patient becomes eligible for anticoagulation treatment.
+- Consider an inferior vena caval filter in patients with proximal DVT or PE who cannot have anticoagulation treatment.
+Remove the inferior vena caval filter when the patient becomes eligible for anticoagulation treatment.

 - Consider inferior vena caval filters for patients with recurrent proximal DVT or PE despite adequate anticoagulation treatment, only after considering alternative treatments such as increasing target INR to 3-4 for long-term high-intensity oral anticoagulant therapy, or switching treatment to LMWH.